GitHub Copilot vs. Amazon CodeWhisperer

 What is GitHub Copilot?

 An important caveat when using Copilot is, “You are responsible for ensuring the security and quality of your code.”
 When you write code with Copilot, you are the code reviewer, and you must read and understand the code and not blindly trust the AI.
+It’s also critical to note that, because of how the models were trained, Copilot may recommend code snippets learned from libraries with restrictive licenses.
+Before using Copilot in commercial software development, engineering teams should check with their legal and compliance teams to ensure they aren’t violating corporate policies.

 GitHub Copilot features